 Photo by Samantha Hurley

 Getting an injury

 This is probably the biggest danger when you’re alone in the wilderness.
 Breaking your arm or leg, twisting an ankle, surviving a bear attack or snake bite, the list of possible injuries is long enough.
-Since you cannot rely on someone else to go for help, you have to rely on yourself, your skills and abilities, cell phone, and GPS unit to get out of trouble.
+Since you cannot rely on someone else to go for help, you have to rely on yourself, your skills and abilities, repair kit, cell phone, and GPS unit to get out of trouble.
 As they say, prevention is better than cure.
 The best prevention of such accidents is to try to remain vigilant and focused on the trail.
 However, once you get injured, you have to switch to the emergency plan you’ve made before your trip.
 Don’t you have one?
 “Failing to plan is planning to fail” so devise an emergency plan.

 You can get into serious trouble if you hike in an area without a natural water source and don’t carry enough water with you.
 A hot day without water can turn a pleasant hike to a disaster.
 For some hikes, you’ll have to carry a lot of water because in certain areas you may hike for 50 or more kilometers without encountering a single water source.
 Be extra attentive to the information about water supply availability when planning your hike because you can end up in serious trouble, especially since solo hiking presumes that you don’t have a partner who can lend you some water in case you need it.

 Always try to stay warm and dry when hiking in cold environments.
 Exposure to the elements can be more dangerous when hiking alone, especially during storms with lightning and/or in the mountain.
 The combination of low temperatures and strong winds is a recipe for a disaster.
 Is it supposed to rain?
 If so get your rain gear.
 If not, you might consider leaving it at home.
 Always check the weather forecast during the planning phase of your trip and know the prevailing weather patterns for the destination you’ll be hiking in.